A Beginner’s Guide to Gourmet Chocolate

 Single Origin vs. Blends

-It’s a common misconception in the world of gourmet chocolate that products using single origin cacao are necessarily superior to blends.
-Both varieties have their strengths and deserve our attention.
+A common misconception in the world of gourmet chocolate is that single-origin products are inherently superior to blends.
+Both have their unique strengths and deserve attention.

-• Blends: In blends, multiple single origin beans are combined to create innovative flavours.
-Here you can find chocolatiers using beans to build up experimental and adventurous tastes.
-Blends allow creators to work towards a specific taste with limitless possibilities.
-A gentle introduction to blended products are Venchi’s indulgent blend napolitans.
-These have a satisfying chocolaty bitterness with a deeper flavour of floral and vanilla notes.
-All four types of these gourmet chocolates are made with different percentage blends of high-quality beans and are beautifully presented in a gold gift box.
+• Venchi: Their indulgent blend napolitans offer a satisfying chocolaty bitterness with deeper floral and vanilla notes.
+These chocolates are made with different percentage blends of high-quality beans and are beautifully presented in a gold gift box.